1451 Avenue Road, Toronto, Ontario, M5N 2H9, Canada

 No

-A Havergal girl is a well-rounded individual who balances a wide variety of opportunities and feels connected to her community and experiences personal fulfillment and meaning in her individual choices.
+A Havergal student is a well-rounded individual who balances a wide variety of opportunities and feels connected to her community and experiences personal fulfillment and meaning in her individual choices.
 She is not afraid to ask questions and take risks.
 She is an excellent communicator who is adaptable and confident.
 She balances a variety of opportunities while living her life with compassion and integrity, knowing she possesses the academic and life skills to make a difference.

 The admissions process involves 4 steps: